 Scuba Diving Or Swimming:

-If you are wearing contact lenses when scuba diving or swimming and your goggles or mask is dislodged, or if you open your eyes underwater, or get water splashed into your face, you may lose a lens.
-This increases the possibility of getting an infection form the water, particularly from swimming pools and you can find that the contact lenses absorb chlorine, which can then be bound into the contact lens and released into your eye later, resulting in discomfort.
+If you are wearing contact lenses when scuba diving or swimming and your goggles or mask are dislodged, or if you open your eyes underwater, or get water splashed into your face, you may lose a lens.
+This increases the possibility of getting an infection from the water, particularly from swimming pools and you can find that the contact lenses absorb chlorine, which can then be bound into the contact lens and released into your eye later, resulting in discomfort.
 Optometrists generally advise that if you swim or dive a lot, to get a pair of prescription goggles or diving mask, rather than wear contact lenses.

 Gas Permeable Contact Lenses & Sport